concept-not-found/patcom/README.md

 ### Matchers are extractable

-From the previous example, complex patterns can be broken down to simpler reusable matchers.
+From the previous example, complex patterns can be broken down into simpler reusable matchers.

 <!-- prettier-ignore -->
 ```js